Whitetail deer hunts all across North America with the best outfitters in the business.

 It is no secret that Kansas deer hunting produces some of the Midwest’s best Boone & Crockett qualifying whitetails.
 Kansas deer hunting is by draw only, but if you book two years in advance and get a preference point, you’re typically guaranteed to draw.

 No draw!
 Missouri tags are available over the counter.
 Hunter safety certificate may be required if born on or after January 1, 1967.
 Missouri deer hunting ranks #5 according to Pope and Young and Boone and Crockett entries.
 There are “undiscovered” farms in this state that are just about unhunted.
-Don’t overlook it!
+Don’t overlook it Missouri!

 Archery Season: Last week Oct through the first few weeks of November.

 Montana license application is literally a draw.
 License application deadline is March 15 for the same calendar year.
 While literally a draw, Montana non-resident deer hunting licenses have not been selling out.
 For a long time there have been licenses available over the counter even after drawing.
 Depending on age, Hunters Safety card may be required.
+In some areas of Montana, you can combo with mule deer or antelope.

 Ohio deer hunting is some of the best in the country, and tags are available over the counter, since it’s a no-draw state.
 License and permits can be purchased online.
 All hunters and trappers must complete an education course.

-Over-the-counter.
+Ohio has Over-the-Counter Deer Tags.
 Your Ohio deer hunting permit is good for an antlered or antlerless deer and is valid statewide.

 Great trophy quality.
 Ohio ranks #4 for the number of record book whitetails in the record books.